swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 }
 ```

-The `@abiPublic` attribute can be applied to all declarations which support access control modifiers.
+The `@usableFromInline` attribute can be applied to all declarations which support access control modifiers.
 This includes almost all kinds of declarations, except for the following, which always have the same effective visibility as their containing declaration:

 * Protocol requirements
 * Enum cases
 * Class destructors

-When applied to a subscript or computed property, the attribute applies to all of the getter, setter, `didSet` and `willSet`, if present.
+When applied to a subscript or computed property, the attribute applies to both the getter and setter, if present.

-The `@abiPublic` attribute can be applied to `internal` declarations, and not `private`, `fileprivate` or `public` declarations.
-The `@abiPublic` attribute does not affect source-level visibility of a declaration; it only results in the entry point being exported at the ABI level, allowing it to be referenced from `@inlinable` functions.
+The `@usableFromInline` attribute can only be applied to `internal` declarations.
+It does not make sense on `public` declarations, which are already ABI-public.
+It also cannot be applied to `private` and `fileprivate` declarations. and not `private`, `fileprivate` or `public` declarations.
+The `@usableFromInline` attribute does not affect source-level visibility of a declaration; it only results in the entry point being exported at the ABI level, allowing it to be referenced from `@inlinable` functions.

 ### Future directions